python/mypy/docs/source/running_mypy.rst

     :option:`--python-executable <mypy --python-executable>` command
     line flag to point the Python interpreter containing your installed third party packages.

+    You can confirm that you are running mypy from the environment you expect by running it like ``python -m mypy ...``.
+You can confirm that you are installing into the environment you expect by running pip like ``python -m pip ...``.

 2. Reading the :ref:`finding-imports` section below to make sure you understand how exactly mypy searches for and finds modules and modify